MalteThodberg/ABC2017/vignettes/LinearModels.md

 This presentations cover some basic intutions about linear models of gene expression.

-We will go through how lm() works, focusing on the specification of design or model matrices for some common designs.
+We will go through how lm() works, focusing on the specification of design or model matrices for some common designs for expression of a single gene.

+Then we will look at linear models for multiple genes using limma.

 ```r